MaMaBay Conservation Enterprise

 Conservation Agreements

-Each conservation agreement is a voluntary and formalized commitment between three parties: the MaMaBay Conservation Enterprise (ECM), the producer, and COBA, a legally recognized community structure that ensures the local and collective management of natural resources.
-In exchange for verifiable commitments to the protection of forests and ecosystems, the producer benefits from technical support, secure access to profitable markets, and sustainable income.
+Each conservation agreement is a voluntary and formal commitment between three parties: the MaMaBay Conservation Enterprise (ECM), the producer, and the COBA, a legally recognised community structure responsible for the local and collective management of natural resources.
+In return for verifiable commitments to protect forests and ecosystems, the producer receives technical support, secure access to rewarding markets, and sustainable income opportunities.

-Video - Cocoa in dynamic agroforestry in the MaMaBay landscape
+Video - cocoa under dynamic agroforestry in the MaMaBay landscape